 legal resources necessary to hold negligent facilities accountable.

-As of the end of 2015, Petersen Health was the 18th largest nursing home chain in the country based on the number of beds in its facilities.
+As of the end of 2015, Petersen Health Care was the 18th largest nursing home chain in the country based on the number of beds in its facilities.
 At that time, Petersen controlled 102 nursing homes and had annual operating revenue exceeding $300 million.
 These nursing homes contained a total of 7,250 beds.
 Over half of the operating revenue of the facility came from Medicaid.
 The business is family-owned and the current CEO is Mark Petersen.

-Chronic Neglect Problems at Peterson Nursing HomesGaps and deficiencies in care are not limited to nursing homes operated by public entities or private equity fund.
+Chronic Neglect Problems at Peterson Nursing HomesGaps and deficiencies in care are not limited to nursing homes operated by public entities or private equity funds.
 Even privately held nursing homes are subject to the profit motive, where owners deliberately keep the staff on hand low in order to maximize their profits.
 When nursing homes do not provide adequate care, injuries among residents increase since skilled nursing care helps prevent things such as falls and infections.
-These issues impact Petersen Health since a number of its nursing homes have received low quality ratings from Medicare and have been fined by the federal government.
+These issues impact Petersen Health since a number of its nursing homes have received low-quality ratings from Medicare and have been fined by the federal government.

-There have been a number of lawsuits against Petersen Health for a variety of issues that have affected the life and health of residents.
+There have been a number of lawsuits against Petersen Health Care for a variety of issues that have affected the life and health of residents.
 In particular, the chain appears to have an issue with pressure ulcer care for its residents.
 As described below, the chain settled three cases within three years in which the nursing home was alleged to have provided inadequate pressure ulcer care.

 - Lawsuits Against Petersen Health for Inadequate Pressure Ulcer Care

 - Lawsuits Against Petersen for Falls